zaracooper/blog/content/posts/go-module-tidbits.md

 ## 15. Vendoring <a name="15-vendoring"></a>

 Vendoring is the process of fetching packages that your codebase depends on and storing them usually in the codebase directory.
-In Go, vendored packages are stored in the *vendor* directory.
+In Go, vendored packages are stored in the *vendor* directory at the module root.
 However by default, when using modules the *vendor* directory is ignored by the go command.
 To vendor dependencies for your module, you run:

 ```bash
 go mod vendor